Superconductivity in W3Re2C with chiral structure: Results and Discussion

 Figure \ref{fig.3}(a) shows the temperature dependence of specific heat $C_{p}/T$ in the low-temperature region with $\mu_{0}H$ from 0 T to 9 T. It can be seen that there is an obvious jump at $T_{c}$ = 6.17 K for the curve measured at zero field, confirming the bulk superconducting transition in W$_{3}$Re$_{2}$C. The $T_{c}$ is in agreement with the values obtained from the resistivity and magnetization measurements.
-With increasing fields, the superconducting jump shifts to lower temperatures and a field above 8 T suppresses the superconducting transition below 2 K. As shown inset of Fig. \ref{fig.3} (b), at high-temperature region, the zero-field $C_{p}(T)$ curve approaches the classical value of 3$NR$ ($\sim$ 149.66 J mol$^{-1}$ K$^{-1}$) predicted by the Dulong-Petit law (green solid line), where $N$ (= 6) is the atomic number and $R$ (= 8.314 J mol$^{-1}$ K$^{-1}$) is the ideal gas constant.
+With increasing fields, the superconducting jump shifts to lower temperatures and a field above 8 T suppresses the superconducting transition below 2 K. As shown inset of Fig. \ref{fig.3}(b), at the high-temperature region, the zero-field $C_{p}(T)$ curve approaches the classical value of 3$NR$ ($\sim$ 149.66 J mol$^{-1}$ K$^{-1}$) predicted by the Dulong-Petit law (green solid line), where $N$ (= 6) is the atomic number and $R$ (= 8.314 J mol$^{-1}$ K$^{-1}$) is the ideal gas constant.
 The main panel of Fig. \ref{fig.3}(b) shows the $C_{p}/T$ as a function of $T^{2}$ at 9 T at low-temperature region.
-It can be fitted using the formula $C_{p}(T)/T = \gamma + \beta T^{2}$, where $\gamma$ is the normal-state electronic specific heat coefficient and $\beta$ is the lattice-specific heat coefficients.
-The fitted $\gamma$ is 13.49(1) mJ mol$^{-1}$ K$^{-2}$ when the values of $\beta$ are 0.37(1) mJ mol$^{-1}$ K $^{-4}$.
+It can be fitted using the formula $C_{p}(T)/T = \gamma + \beta T^{2}$, where $\gamma$ is the normal-state electronic specific heat coefficient and $\beta$ is the lattice specific heat coefficient.
+The fitted $\gamma$ is 13.49(1) mJ mol$^{-1}$ K$^{-2}$ when the value of $\beta$ is 0.37(1) mJ mol$^{-1}$ K $^{-4}$.
 Correspondingly, the calculated Debye temperature $\Theta_{D}$ is 313(3) K using the equation $\Theta_{\rm D} = (\frac{12 \pi^{4} NR}{5 \beta})^{1/3}$.
 After extracting the phonon contribution, the temperature dependence of electronic specific heat is plotted in Fig. \ref{fig.3}(c).
 Using the fitted value of $\gamma$, the evaluated specific heat jump $\Delta C_{e}$/$\gamma T$ at $T_{c}$ is $\sim$ 1.87, which is larger than the weak-coupling value 1.43 according to the BCS theory.
 Moreover, the $C_{e}(T)$ curve below $T_{c}$ can be fitted using the BCS formula for the electronic contribution to the specific heat, using the formula $C_{e} = a\exp(-\Delta_{0}/k_{\rm B}T)$, where $k_{\rm B}$ is the Boltzmann constant and $\Delta_{0}$ is the magnitude of the superconducting gap at zero field.
-The fitted value of $\Delta_{0}$ is 1.01(2) meV, which is slightly larger than the weak-coupling BCS theoretical value of 0.93 meV calculated using the formula $2\Delta_{0} = 3.5 k_{\rm B}T_{c}$ with $T_{c}$ = 6.17 K \cite{Tinkham}.
-Moreover, the electron-phonon-coupling (EPC) constant $\lambda_{e-ph}$ is obtained from the McMillan equation \cite{McMillan}
+The fitted value of $\Delta_{0}$ is 1.01(2) meV with the fitting temperature range of 2.08 K -- 5.90 K , which is slightly larger than the weak-coupling BCS theoretical value of 0.93 meV calculated using the formula $2\Delta_{0} = 3.5 k_{\rm B}T_{c}$ with $T_{c}$ = 6.17 K \cite{Tinkham}.
+Moreover, the EPC constant $\lambda_{e-ph}$ is obtained from the McMillan equation \cite{McMillan}